The Old Coffee Tavern, Warwick

 Just off the Old Square, right in the centre of town, look in the opposite direction and beautiful historic landmark, St Mary’s Church (you can climb the 134ft tower), looms majestically at the end of the road.
 Warwick is a lively town with a raft of vibrant community events throughout the year from regular street markets, to cycle races, pancake flipping, a food festival, Victorian Evening, literary festival (Warwick Words) and folk festival.
 This summer Michelin chef and TV presenter Tom Kerridge held his first Pub in the Park event here too.

 Ironically the Old Coffee Tavern started its life as a teetotal coffee tavern and hotel during the temperance movement.
-In fact, the words ‘coffee’ and ‘tavern adorn’ the front of the pub in Victorian terracotta Originally built in 1880 for a local manufacturer and philanthropist Thomas Bellamy Dale based on the designs of a Warwick architect, it’s now part of the Mosaic Pub & Dining group.
+In fact, the words ‘coffee’ and ‘tavern adorn’ the front of the pub in Victorian terracotta.
+Originally built in 1880 for a local manufacturer and philanthropist Thomas Bellamy Dale based on the designs of a Warwick architect, it’s now part of the Mosaic Pub & Dining group.
 The company owns several pubs in Birmingham including The Button Factory and Frederick Street Townhouse, both in the city’s hip Jewellery Quarter, The Distillery near Brindley Place and new underground darts bar, the 180 Club in posh St Paul’s Square, with its New York style food and sharer cocktails alongside The Rectory.
 All have a distinctly Peaky Blinders feel to them – if you watch the series, you’ll know what I mean – renovated atmospheric character period buildings.
 Further afield they manage pubs in Greenwich, Canterbury and Cheltenham.

 It literally feels like you’re walking onto the set of EastEnders – a real community hub with old-fashioned charm!
 Now, my daughter is a big EastEnders fan, so this accrued some serious teenage brownie points.
-The elegant Victorian building with its stained glass sash windows, high ceilings, original tiled fireplaces and has been deftly transformed into a cosy haven that retains its original charm with antique lighting at the bar, turquoise tiling, red leather booths, dark green paintwork and vintage prints on the walls.
+The elegant Victorian building with its stained glass sash windows, high ceilings and original tiled fireplaces has been deftly transformed into a cosy haven that retains its original charm with antique lighting at the bar, turquoise tiling, red leather booths, dark green paintwork and vintage prints on the walls.
 I loved these original restored tiles (above) turned into an artwork.

-There’s a separate dining area at the rear of bar opening out onto an attractive ‘secret’ walled terrace outdoors at back, avoiding that cramped disjointed feeling you can get in restaurants with loads of separate rooms.
+There’s a separate dining area at the rear of bar opening out onto an attractive ‘secret’ walled terrace outdoors at back, avoiding that cramped disjointed feeling you can get in restaurants with lots of separate rooms.
 The regular pub quiz is very popular with locals as are live music nights, including a recent Elvis Presley impersonator.
 Upstairs there are 10 bedrooms.

 SCOFF & QUAFF